DSMenu/DSMenu/README.md

 DSMenu allows you to control you [Digitalstrom](https://www.digitalstrom.com) home automation system directly from your OSX Status Menu.

-DSMenu is available on the [Mac App Store](https://itunes.apple.com/ch/app/dsmenu/id906624165?mt=12)
+DSMenu is available on the [Mac App Store](https://itunes.apple.com/ch/app/dsmenu/id906624165?mt=12).

 Current Features
 -------

+* display current consumption (including a last-12-hours-chart)
+* dim light in zones
 * call presets/areas for all awailable groups (a.k.a. colors)
 * display custom preset names
 * directly switch joker devices